Optimal Design of Dallenbach Absorbers Under Broadband Broad-Angle Illumination: Mathematical Formulation

 \section{Mathematical Formulation}

-Consider a Dallenbach planar layer that is backed by a PEC sheet with electrical permittivity ($\epsilon$), magnetic permeability ($\mu$) and electrical conductivity ($\sigma$) surrounded by vacuum ($\epsilon_0,\mu_0$).
-The layer extends infinitely in the $x$ and $y$ directions and has a finite thickness $d$ in the $z$ direction.
-The layer is impinged by a wave field that is composed of an angular spectrum of propagating oblique incidence plane waves with either TE or TM polarizations (see Fig.~\ref{Model} for illustration).
-Due to the interaction with the Dallenbach layer, some of the wave field is reflected backwards, while the rest is absorbed within the layer.
+Consider a Dallenbach planar layer consists of a PEC sheet covered by layered dielectric absorber with electrical permittivity ($\epsilon$), magnetic permeability ($\mu$) and electrical conductivity ($\sigma$) and surrounded by vacuum ($\epsilon_0,\mu_0$).
+The structure extends to infinitely in the $x$ and $y$ directions and has a finite thickness $d$ in the $z$ direction.
+The absorber is impinged by a wave field that is composed of an angular spectrum of propagating oblique incidence plane waves with either transverse electric (TE) or magnetic (TM) polarizations.
+See Fig.~\ref{Model} for illustration.
+Due to the interaction with the Dallenbach layer, some of the wave field is reflected, while the rest is absorbed within the layer.
 Note that the PEC boundary enforces that there is no transmitted wave beyond the absorbing layer.
-By following similar approach as in Rozanov's derivation \cite{rozanov2000ultimate}, Volakis's group proposed a generalized sum rule that is valid for a single oblique incidence plane-wave at an angle $\theta$ with TE or TM polarization \cite{Doane2013Matching},
+Assuming that a single, oblique incidence plane wave with angle $\theta$ impinging the absorber, the following sum-rule is known to bound the absorption efficiency \cite{rozanov2000ultimate,Doane2013Matching},

-Where $\rho$ is the reflection coefficient at the interface between the Dallenbach absorber and its surroundings, $\lambda$ is the free space wavelength and $\mu_s$ is the static relative permeability.
-The relationship described in Eq.~\eqref{Rozanov_Volakis_Bound} illustrates a polarization-dependent trade-off between the absorption performance of the layer, its thickness, its static permeability and the angle of incidence.
-Here, we present an extension to the relationship in Eq.~\eqref{Rozanov_Volakis_Bound} for a wave field that comprises a spectrum (multiple) of oblique incidence plane waves with arbitrary weights.
-To enrich the discussion for the real-world applications where systems are typically designed to operate at a specific bandwidth, we truncate the wavelength domain into $[\lambda_1,\lambda_2]$, where $\lambda_1$ [$\lambda_2$] is the minimal [maximal] free-space wavelength of interest.
-Since both handsides of Eq.~\eqref{Rozanov_Volakis_Bound} are non-negative for any selection of the layer's characteristic parameters $\{\epsilon,\sigma,\mu\}$, multiplying it by a normalized non-negative weight function $W(\theta)$ and integrating with respect to the angle of incidence ($\theta$) yields,
+where $\rho$ is the reflection coefficient at the interface between the Dallenbach absorber and its surroundings, $\lambda$ is the free space wavelength and $\mu_s$ is the static relative permeability.
+In the following, we shall denote the right-hand-side of Eq.~(\ref{Rozanov_Volakis_Bound}) by $\rm{RB} \left(\theta\right)$.
+The {expression} in Eq.~\eqref{Rozanov_Volakis_Bound} clearly illustrates the strong dependence of the sum-rule bound on the field polarization as well as on the direction of arrival of the impinging wave.
+Therefore, it is clear that Eq.~\eqref{Rozanov_Volakis_Bound} cannot be directly applied for {fields comprising more than a single plane wave, i.e. with a spectrum of plane waves}, such as one expects in the presence of a finite source adjacent to the absorber.